 When you want to innovate, the first step should be to understand the technology landscape you are going to work in.
 Who else is playing the field?
 What are the latest trends?
-What are the strongpoints of a given technology?
+Do you know the strongpoints of a given technology?
 What are the threats?
 Who are the suitable partners and suppliers that you can connect to?
 “Know thy field” should be the credo of each innovator who is at the verge of a new development.
+Enter a technology mapping.

 1. Where is the technology already used?

 Nanotechnology had typically already been used in more high tech domains such as electronics, optics or pharmaceutical drugs.
 However, by looking at the patent activity, it is clear that more and more plastic producers around the world were investigating the use of nanotech.

 The effect was so strong, that the patenting activity of nanotech, which used to be negligible in the early days of nanotech, has now reached the same level of activity as in the cosmetics industry.